On a recent Saturday, congregants packed 28,000 meals in two hours

 But the church’s mission statement calls for it to serve “Winchester and beyond,” Thomas said.
 Rise Against Hunger, established by a Methodist minister in 1998, helps with the “beyond.”
 The packaged meals are sent to places that need emergency relief during droughts, floods or political unrest.
 Meals are also delivered to impoverished communities that require a steady safety net of food.

 Rise Against Hunger supplies the food and equipment.
 The church was responsible for paying for the shipping costs.
 “It’s really a credit to this church and this congregation with their faith and ministry.
 We’re not a budgeted item.
-It’s all donations,” said ruling elder Patrick Pearson.
+It’s all donations,” said ruling elder Patrick Pearson, who found out about Rise Against Hunger from his daughter who had participated at her college.
 “The church is really big into hunger relief.”

 Despite the slow start, the volunteers managed to get more than 14,000 meals — or one pallet of boxes — packed in one hour the first session.
 “I thought we should be able to do two pallets this time no problem,” said Pearson, adding that he hopes to make Rise Against Hunger a yearly event.